9 ways to optimize your glutathione levels to support detoxification and immune health

-(Naturalhealth365) As of 2012, the last year for which statistics were available, almost half of all American adults (117 million people!) were found to be suffering from one or more chronic health conditions – including heart disease, cancer and neurodegenerative disease.
-Sadly, the lesser known reality is: researchers say that deficiencies in glutathione – the body’s “master” antioxidant – could be behind this shocking national crisis in illness.
+(NaturalHealth365) Generally speaking, based on widely accepted statistics, well over half of U.S. adults 55 years and older suffer with one or more chronic health conditions – including heart disease, cancer and neurodegenerative disease.
+But, sadly, the lesser known reality is: researchers say that deficiencies in glutathione (GHS) – the body’s “master” antioxidant – could be behind this shocking national crisis in illness.

 Produced from the amino acids cysteine, glycine and glutamine, glutathione exists in every cell of the body.
-It is so inextricably tied to well-being and survival that researchers report that levels can help predict longevity, while tens of thousands of scientific studies attest to glutathione’s ability to promote detoxification and recovery from disease.
+It is so inextricably tied to well-being and survival that researchers report that levels can help predict longevity, while tens of thousands of scientific studies attest to the ability of GHS to promote detoxification and recovery from disease.

 Now for the good news: you can increase your levels of this indispensable substance with some simple techniques.

-What is glutathione and how does it work for us?
+What is glutathione (GHS) and how does it work for us?

-Simply put: glutathione protects cells from damage by oxidative stress, free radicals, infection and disease.
+Simply put: GHS protects cells from damage by oxidative stress, free radicals, infection and disease.

-And there’s no doubt: glutathione has a long “to-do” list.
+And there’s no doubt: GHS has a long “to-do” list.

 This vital antioxidant helps to control inflammation, regulate cell growth and fight the oxidation of circulating fats in the bloodstream.
 It also helps to produce proteins, helps the liver detoxify metabolic waste products and protects against environmental toxins.